 Looking for a refreshing breakfast or snack option to beat the heat?
 This Berry Banana Smoothie recipe from AE Dairy is a quick and easy option.

-- 2- 5.3 oz. cartons AE Banana Custard or Strawberry Whole Milk Yogurt
+2- 5.3 ounce cartons AE Banana Custard or Strawberry Whole Milk Yogurt

 Blend all ingredients until smooth.